The Lion and the Rose: Critical reception

-The episode received unanimous critical acclaim; according to Rotten Tomatoes all 35 reviews aggregated by the website were positive, with an average score of 9.5 out of 10.
+The episode received unanimous critical acclaim.
+On Rotten Tomatoes, the episode has an approval rating of 100% based on 54 reviews, with an average score of 9.5 out of 10.
+The consensus reads: "The perfect pacing of "The Lion and the Rose" leads to one of the most excruciating -- and gratifying -- sequences in the series."
 James Poniewozik at Time called it the best episode of the series, singling out the protracted wedding sequence for particular praise.
 Writing for The A.V.
 Club, Emily VanDerWerff gave the episode an "A" grade, calling it "one of the best episodes of this show, and Joffrey’s wedding is one of the best sequences in the whole series."
 VanDerWerff praised Martin's script as well as the directing by Alex Graves, which she said "smartly creates a real sense of tension throughout the sequence, even when nothing particularly dramatic is going on."
 In his review for IGN, Matt Fowler gave the episode a 9.4/10 and noted that it "featured a shocking death that was actually an immense crowd-pleaser."
 TVLine named Jack Gleeson the "Performer of the Week" for his performance in this episode.
 James Hibberd of Entertainment Weekly named it the third best television episode of 2014.